 Ranked 11 among Places to Visit in Lonavala

-Ideal Time: More than 3 hours
+Time Required: More than 3 hours

 Karla caves, carved from a rocky hillside, are among the oldest Buddhist cave shrines in India.
 It is located on the Pune-Mumbai highway at Karla, and if sources are to be believed, these are only a few among scores of other caves unearthed in Sahyadri Hills.
 Carved almost 2000 years ago around the 2nd century BC to the 5th century AD, this place constitutes an extensive collection of beautiful Chaityas (halls) and Viharas (monasteries) reflecting upon a journey of the past, narrating some amusing stories.
 A temple made of pillars from the Buddhist period has also been built recently at the entrance of the caves.